 The Company is located at Village Malakpur, District Baghpat, Uttar Pradesh.
-The plant started with an initial crushing capacity of 3500 tons of cane crushed per day (TCD), which has been gradually increased to 8500 TCD.
+The plant started with an initial crushing capacity of 3500 tons of cane crushed per day (TCD), which has been gradually increased to 9,000 TCD.
 The Company has one of the most modern and efficient sugar factories in the country.

-The company is considering augmenting its production capacity in due course to 10,000 TCD in two phases.
-In the first phase it proposes to increase its capacity to 9,000 TCD.
+The company is considering augmenting its production capacity in due course to 10,000 TCD.
+The first phase to increase the plant capacity upto 9,000 TCD was completed and which has been operative from SS 2022-23.
+The Company is considering on second phase to increase its capacity upto 10,000 TCD.